Frost flower (sea ice): Aerosol release

 Frost flowers have attracted interest as a possible source of polar atmospheric aerosol.
 High chemical concentrations and the extended surface area may facilitate efficient release into the atmosphere.
 In particular studies have shown that abundance of frost flowers can be linked to high concentrations of tropospheric bromine monoxide causing tropospheric ozone depletion events, and higher quantities of airborne sea-salt particles.
 The study Obbard et al. (2009) addressing the concern of bromine, which may be causing the ozone depletion, showed no conclusive evidence that the frost flower aerosol is causing a significant contribution of bromine enrichment into the atmosphere.
 Furthermore, the study showed that there was bromine depletion as well as enrichment relative to chloride in frost flowers.

-Arctic "sea meadows"

-On Sept.
-2, 2009, a University of Washington biology team sailing back from the North Pole encountered these little flowery things growing on the frozen sea "like a meadow spreading off in all directions.
-Every available surface was covered with them."
-When allowed to melt, the one to two milliliters of water recovered was found to hold about a million bacteria.
-Professor Jody Deming believes that as the poles warm, there will be more and more of these meadows, because there will be more and more open sea that turns to thin ice in winter, and her team is eager to discover what the bacteria living in the frost flowers are doing.